germain-hug/GANs-Keras/README.md

 ```

 ## InfoGAN
-The motivation behind the [InfoGAN](https://arxiv.org/abs/1606.03657) architecture is to learn a smaller dimentional, disentangled representation of the images to be generated.
+The motivation behind the [InfoGAN](https://arxiv.org/abs/1606.03657) architecture is to learn a smaller dimensional, "disentangled" representation of the images to be generated.
 To do so, we introduce a latent code c, that is concatenated with the noise vector z.
 When training, we then want to maximize the mutual information between the latent code c and the generated image G(z,c).
 In practice, we:
 - Feed c in G through an additional input layer
 - Create an auxiliary head Q that shares some of its weights with D, and train it to maximize the mutual information I(c, G(z,c))